 Manly – 30 minute express boat right down the harbour

-Neutral Bay, Kirribilli – 10 mins right to circular quay
+Neutral Bay, Kirribilli and Lavender Bay – 10 mins right to circular quay

 Most expensive and cheapest area to live in Sydney